lovnishverma/pdf-rag-chatbot/README.md

 ### Swap the LLM (via API)

-You can easily swap the LLM to any other model supported by the NVIDIA integration or standard OpenAI API by changing the variables in `app.py`:
+You can easily swap the LLM to any other model supported by the NVIDIA integration by changing the variable in `app.py`:

 ```python
 # In app.py — change LLM_MODEL: